nojronatron/nojronatron.github.io/continuing-education/dotnet-async-await-notes.md

 `WhenAny()` might introduce performance problems because it registers a Continuation with each Task.

-Following a technique as explained in [Interleaved Operations](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/consuming-the-task-based-asynchronous-pattern#interleaved-operations) can help to avoid
+Following a technique as explained in [Interleaved Operations](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/consuming-the-task-based-asynchronous-pattern#interleaved-operations) can help to avoid issues with performance and handling completed and/or failed tasks.

 _Note_: Thread safety is important here and using the [Interlocked](https://learn.microsoft.com/en-us/dotnet/api/system.threading.interlocked?view=net-8.0) class might be necessary to avoid preemptive overwriting of an instance variable (for example).